Kieninger RU Series clock movement

 RK with 36mm and 80cm (RK014)

-Us a shorter pendulum length unit and cut down the current pendulum in use by 13cm thus making it shorter.
+Use a shorter pendulum length unit by cutting down the current pendulum by 13cm.
 Or, we can restore the old unit instead.

 Note

 Measure the hand shaft from the front plate of the movement all the way out to the end of the minute hand nut threads.
-The pendulum length is approximate, and this measurement is from the top of the movement all the way down to the bottom of the pendulum nut threads.
+Pendulum length is approximate.
+To measure it, start at the top of the movement and extend the tape measure all the way down to the bottom of the pendulum nut threads.

 Additional information